Sanix-Darker/Brute-Force-Login/README.md

 ## BONUS (A PASSWORD GENERATOR)

-i created a password generator for this project named [Genesis](https://github.com/Sanix-Darker/GENESIS), that can generate multiple combination of passwords base on Key Word the victims could use, Have a look there ;-)
+I also created a password generator for this project named [Genesis](https://github.com/Sanix-Darker/GENESIS), that can generate multiple combination of passwords base on Key Word the victims could use, Have a look there ;-)

 ## Author: